optile/express-checkout/README.md

 #### onClientException

-Called when an exception or error happen, if set onError function will be ignored
+Called when an exception or error happen.
+If set, onError function will be ignored
  * @param {Object} params it contains
    * @param {Object} preset
    * @param {String} step it indicates the current step for example Update